 In the world of rosemary companion plants, every plant has a role and every role has a plant.
-Companionship in the garden can lead to beautiful and productive outcomes.
-Like tomatoes growing well with basil, rosemary has it’s besties too.
-(And they are NOT tomatoes and basil!)
+Companionship in the garden can lead to a beautiful and abundant garden.
+You can choose which plants to mix and match depending on your taste and favourite flavors.

 Soil Requirements for Rosemary

 Rosemary thrives best in well-drained, sandy or loamy soil.
 This herb can tolerate a wide pH range but performs optimally in slightly acidic to neutral soil conditions, ideally around a pH of 6.0 to 7.0.

 Incorporating organic matter bursting with nutrients such as compost or aged manure into the planting hole will enhance the soil’s structure and fertility.
 This makes the perfect site for Rosemary companion plants.

 Rosemary is reasonably undemanding and can grow in low-nutrient soils.
 Frequent fertilization isn’t typically necessary.
 However, it may benefit from a light application of a balanced, slow-release fertilizer in the spring, particularly when grown in conjunction with nutrient-loving companions such as Cabbage or Broccoli.

 By observing these soil requirements, not only will you promote the health and vitality of your rosemary plant but also create an enriching habitat for its companion plants.